 - See Safer Swaddling Tips

 Breastfeeding lowers the risk of Sudden Infant Death Syndrome (SIDS).

 - Any amount of breastfeeding can help protect your baby from SIDS.
 Breastfeeding exclusively for the first 6 months can lower the risk of SIDS by up to 50%.

-- It is best to keep your home or anywhere your baby sleeps or spends time smoke-free.
+- It is best to keep your home or anywhere your baby sleeps or spends time smoke-free and vape-free.
 Exposure to smoking in early infancy increases the risk of SIDS